nxtlo/Aesthetic/README.md

 ## Running the bot

-run `launcher.py` if you want to run the bot normally
+type `py -3.8 launcher.py` to run the bot without restart command

 run `launhcher.sh` if you want to use the `restart` command